Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Results

 \subsection{Light measurements}

 An example of the PMT signal is shown in Fig.~\ref{fig:PMTwaveform}.
-The oscilloscope was triggered by the fast primary scintillation signal (S1) which is followed by slower but larger pulse produced by secondary scintillation occurring in the vicinity of the VCC anode strips (S2).
+The oscilloscope was triggered by the fast primary scintillation signal (S1) which is followed by the slower but larger pulse produced by secondary scintillation occurring in the vicinity of the VCC anode strips (S2).
 For each measurement condition, a large number of waveforms were accumulated (typically $\sim$2400) and integrated offline.
-The PMT was calibrated using a pulsed blue LED, using the method described in \cite{DOSSI2000623}, which allowed to convert the S2 area into a number of detected photoelectrons.
+The PMT was calibrated using a pulsed blue LED, using the method described in \cite{DOSSI2000623}, which allowed for the conversion of the S2 signal area into a number of detected photoelectrons.

-During the measurements, we noticed that the S2 signal amplitude decayed significantly over time after setting up the required voltage difference across the VCC plate.
+During the measurements, we noticed that the S2 signal area decayed significantly over time after setting up the required voltage difference across the VCC plate.
 This observation is illustrated in Fig.~\ref{fig:S2_vs_time}, which shows the S2 signal area as a function of time at $\vmesh=-2$~kV, $\vanode=0$, and $\vback=-2$~kV.
 Here, $t=0$ corresponds to the instant when \vback, initially at 0, was turned on.
 Given this S2 amplitude decay, discussed in more detail in Section \ref{sec:discussion}, the following protocol has been established when measuring the light yield as a function of \dab: after every change of \dab (in steps of 200~V), a waiting interval of 5~min was allowed after which the waveforms were accumulated during $\sim$1~min.

 The area of S2 signal versus \dab in steps of 200~V, measured as described above is shown in Fig.~\ref{fig:LvsDAB} (black circles).
 The amplification trend is exponential in the range $\dab = 1.0 - 2.2$~kV.
-Above $\dab=2.2$~kV we observe an abrupt trend change towards a linear relation between the S2 area and \dab.
+Above $\dab=2.2$~kV we observe an abrupt trend change towards a linear relation between the S2 signal area and \dab.
 This behaviour, discussed in Section \ref{sec:discussion}, diverges from the EL amplification model (dashed line) used in \cite{Martinez-Lema_2024_microstrips}.